DunniAdenuga/csci_363_searchEngine/README.md

 The compiled programs are placed into the `bin` directory.
 The program for phase 1 is `pages`.
 To run a demonstration of the program on some example pages, execute one or more of the commands below.
+The commands consist of the program, the desired host, and the path to the file being requested from the host.

 ```
 $ ./bin/pages www.eg.bucknell.edu /~xmeng/testpages/index.html